 Far from being dormant pieces of the past, there is a dynamic process of scholarship being accomplished with these precious materials.
 As research proceeds, we expand upon the descriptive entries in our Finding Aids and participate in the construction of knowledge.
 This process is happening at the project level and on more discreet levels.
 For instance, an herbal leaf dating shortly before 1400 was identified last year by an expert from Bologna as being part of a copy that the British Library is tracing and referencing.

 Fragments reap rewards.
-As collection curators inevitably discuss provenance of the fragments, it will bring into better focus the stories revolving around ownership and collecting of medieval artefacts, which are valuable to book and cultural historians.
-And let’s not forget the classroom setting.
-Fragments lend themselves to more focused examination exercises.
+As collection curators discuss provenance of the fragments, it will bring into better focus the stories revolving around ownership and collecting of medieval artefacts, which are valuable to book and cultural historians.
+In the classroom setting, fragments lend themselves to more focused examination exercises.
 With a good cross-section of materials, displayed in advantageous ways in our teaching spaces, a comparative analysis of regional decorative styles (initials, borders, miniatures), page layout and scripts, is apparent almost in a single glance.

-With regards to fragment purchases, we owe this to the vision of one of McGill University’s first librarians, Gerhard R. Lomer (1920-1947).
-He mined the interest in the medieval era to launch a small museum of the book inside the McGill Library.
+We owe our fragment purchases to the vision of one of McGill University’s first librarians, Gerhard R. Lomer (1920-1947), who mined the interest in the medieval era to launch a small museum of the book inside the McGill Library.
 Because Lomer’s acquisition of medieval manuscript material was primarily for the purpose of documenting the history of the book, much of the McGill collection consists of single leaves and fragments, usually chosen for their illuminations, decorations, script, or perhaps a binding, in the case of a codex.
 Lomer’s efforts played out in the 1920s to the 1940s, with library funds for acquisition and with the assistance of a number of bequests from the Redpath Family, particularly on behalf of Lady Amy Roddick, niece of Peter Redpath.

-We owe a debt of gratitude to past benefactors and current scholars for our future digital puzzle-making pleasure.
+We are extremely grateful to past benefactors and current scholars, for enabling our future digital puzzle-making pleasure.